tecunningham/tecunningham.github.io/_drafts/two-systems.md

 # Nutshell

-1. Judgment has two stages (1) an automatic, unconscious stage, and (2) conscious judgment.
+1. **Lots of judgment is based on instinct,** -- i.e. feelings that are very difficult to explain in precise literal language.
-1. The first stage incorporates information that we do not have direct conscious access to.
+1. **Our instincts use information we do not have direct conscious access to.** -- they notice all sorts of patterns and make inferences at a pre-conscious level.
-2. However our instincts are also *greedy* - meaning that they are sensitive to all information, even information that we know consciously to be irrelevant.
+2. **Our instincts also use information that is irrelevant** -- our instincts are *greedy*, and often pick up on things that are not directly relevant to the particular situation.

+These principles imply that good judgment is all about judicious use of instincts -- instincts are like sniffer-dogs, extremely useful, but you need to know their limitations.

-This has a few implications for how you can improve your judgments:
+This has a few practical implications for improving judgment:

-1. **Organize information in a way that helps your instincts to recognize patterns.** -- for example (a) use graphs to show data; (b) use frequencies instead of probabilities to express information.
+1. **Organize information in a way that helps your instincts to recognize patterns.** -- for example (a) visualizing data in such a way that patterns can be digested; (b) describe uncertainty in language that's similar to the way that uncertainty is experienced: in terms of frequencies ("1 out of 5") instead of probabilities ("20%"); (c) present data in an unfamiliar way when trying to search for different interpretations, in order to route around your unconscious inferences.
-1. **Remove information that you know to be irrelevant.**  Your instincts will pick up on all available cues -- even irrelevant ones -- trying to ignore them will be ineffective.
+1. **Remove information that you know to be irrelevant.**  Your instincts will pick up on all available cues -- even irrelevant ones -- and so just trying to ignore them will be ineffective, it's better to remove the irrelevant information.
 3. **Ask yourself variations on the same question.** -- it will help to extract more information from your instincts.
 4. **Write down your predictions.** -- it is difficult to recall what your expectations used to be, and so to calibrate.